PanosChatzi/erythrocyte_study_statistical_analyses/README.md

 ## Erythrocyte glycolytic and redox metabolism affects muscle oxygenation and exercise performance: a randomized double-blind crossover study in humans

-This repository corresponds to our paper, titled "**Erythrocyte glycolytic and redox metabolism affects muscle oxygenation and exercise performance: a randomized double-blind crossover study in humans**", where we investigated the role of erythrocyte redox metabolism in exercise fatigue using *in vivo*, *in vitro* and computational analyses.
+This repository corresponds to our paper, titled "**Erythrocyte glycolytic and redox metabolism affects muscle oxygenation and exercise performance: a randomized double-blind crossover study in humans**", where we investigated the role of erythrocyte redox metabolism in exercise fatigue using *in vivo*, *ex vivo* and computational analyses.

 ### Contact